 o Assisted several youth sport organizations in developing appropriate responses to deal with ADA concerns, employee misconduct, and coaching education.

-o Conducted a large scale analysis on the entire gymnastics operation for a major California city that resulted in that City re-emphasizing their recreational gymnastics program and increasing enrollment substantially.
+o Conducted a large scale analysis on the entire gymnastics operation for a major California city that resulted in that City re-emphasizing their recreational gymnastics program and increasing enrollment and revenues substantially.

 o Developed comprehensive employee manuals, incident investigation and reporting procedures, and risk management guidelines for several major park and recreation departments.